 Characteristics of the Transphysical in NDEs

 As mentioned above, NDE accounts often have several elements in common.
-One in particular is the experience of the transphysical, that is, an experience not constituted by and subject to the laws of physics.
-People's reports of their NDEs describe this as leaving the physical body, while the transphysical self is completely intact.
+One, in particular, is the experience of the transphysical, that is, an experience not constituted by and subject to the laws of physics.
+People's reports of their NDEs describe this as leaving the physical body while the transphysical self is completely intact.
 The transphysical self is self-conscious and capable of seeing and hearing—without the biological organs associated with those functions.
-It retains all memories, and appears to have acute recall and memory functions—without use of the brain!
+It retains all memories and appears to have acute recall and memory functions—without the use of the brain!

 Sometimes this transphysical component of the person is called into a spiritual or heavenly domain (often with a sense of traveling through a tunnel) where it encounters spiritual beings like itself (e.g., deceased relatives).
 It might also encounter a wholly transcendent being greater than itself—such as a loving white light.
 It can communicate with these beings without the use of voice and sounds.

 To summarize, common transphysical attributes of a near-death experience are: